BYTESHAUS/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 ## Solutions&thinsp;/&thinsp;Workarounds

 The easiest and most alluring response is to write fewer tests, concentrating on guiding ones and stowing routine checks in folders where nobody will look (till an error occurs).
-Auto-generation tools may help, but their setting and tuning may be overkill.
+Auto-generation tools may help, but their setup and tuning may be overkill.

 <table><tr></tr><tr>
 <td><picture><img alt="&nbsp;READ-WRITE meets USE-DEV" width="100px" src="../../../../_rsc/_img/_nav/read-write_use-dev.png" /></picture></td><td>